Australia one step closer to solving global water challenge

 Hydro Harvest Operation will join four teams from India, USA and the UK in the competition’s finale, with the grand prize winner to be announced in August 2018.
 Of the initial 98 teams who entered the two-year, global competition, only four were from Australia.

-Professor Kevin Hall, Senior Deputy Vice-Chancellor (Research and Innovation), said Hydro Harvest Operation’s work was in line with UON’s strong commitment to offering solutions to some of the globe’s greatest challenges.
+Associate Professor Kevin Hall, Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, said Hydro Harvest Operation’s work was in line with UON’s strong commitment to offering solutions to some of the globe’s greatest challenges.

 “To reach the final round of such a competitive initiative speaks to the calibre of the Hydro Harvest Operation team.